Gillingham, Dorset: Governance

-Gillingham is divided into four electoral wards: Gillingham Town, Lodbourne, Milton and Wyke.
+Gillingham is divided into four electoral wards for Town Council: Gillingham Town, Lodbourne, Milton and Wyke.
 Their total population in the 2011 census was 9,799.
 They form part of the constituency of North Dorset, which is currently represented in the UK parliament by the Conservative Simon Hoare.

+After 2019 structural changes to local government in England, the Gillingham ward has elected three councillors to Dorset Council.

 Economy and society

 Gillingham has good transport links, being 4 mi south of the A303, the main road from London to the South West, and having a railway station on the Exeter to London railway line.
 Salisbury is about 30 minutes away by train, and 50 minutes by car.
 It is approximately two hours into central London, with trains arriving at Waterloo.

-The town has 70 shops and two commercial estates (Brickfields Business Park and Brickfields Industrial Estate) and the Gillingham education area has 7 primary schools (4 in the town) and 1 secondary school.
+The town has 70 shops and two commercial estates (Brickfields Business Park and Brickfields Industrial Estate) and the Gillingham education area has 7 primary schools(4 in the town) and 1 secondary school.

 The town plays host to the annual 'Gillingham & Shaftesbury Show', which is an agricultural show held every August at the showground on the outskirts of the town.
 Gillingham Town Carnival is held every October.

 The biggest sports club in the town is North Dorset Rugby Club.
 This is located at Slaughtergate on the west side of Gillingham.
 The town also has a Non-League football club, Gillingham Town, which plays at Woodwater Lane.

 Until 2009, when it ceased for financial reasons, Gillingham hosted an annual 10-day festival of music and sport.
 Gillingham has had a brass band since 1928 and perform at civic events and carnivals.

+Media

+Local news and television programmes are provided by BBC West and ITV West Country.
+Television signals are received from the Mendip TV transmitter.

+Local radio stations are BBC Radio Solent, BBC Radio Somerset can also be received, Heart West, Greatest Hits Radio South (formerly Vale FM) and Alfred Radio, a community radio station which broadcast from Shaftesbury.

+The town is served by the local newspapers, Gillingham News and Dorset Echo.